EttienneS/starting_block/README.md

 - Ensure the BootStrapper object has a linked script
 - Ensure the SimpleMapGen object has a linked script and has a link to the ColorMaterial
 - Ensure the CameraRig object has a linked script and has a reference to the Camera sub object
-- If everything is magenta open the Project Settings, go to Graphics and at the top choose a render pipeline (HighQuality should be fine), ensure that all the pipelines in the Settings folder has the ForwardRenderer selected in the list
+- If everything is magenta open the Project Settings, go to Graphics and at the top choose a render pipeline (HighQuality should be fine),
+- Ensure that all the pipelines in the Settings folder has the ForwardRenderer selected in the list
+- Ensure materials are linked to the actual graphs

+- Configure build by uploading activation sercret (see below)

 ## Completed Features